-15 The banded krait, Bungarus fasciatus is a widespread elapid snake, likely to comprise 16 several distinct species in different geographic regions of Asia.
-Therefore, based on 17 molecular phylogenetics and comparative morphology data, we present an overview of the 18 systematic composition of the species to delimit potential biogeographic boundaries.
-Our 19 phylogenetic analyses, based on four mitochondrial genes, reveal the existence of at least

-20 three evolutionary lineages within B. fasciatus, corresponding to Indo-Myanmar, Sundaic stricto to the Indo-Myanmar region.
+The banded krait, Bungarus fasciatus is a widespread elapid snake, likely to comprise several distinct species in different geographic regions of Asia.
+Therefore, based on molecular phylogenetics and comparative morphology data, we present an overview of the systematic composition of the species to delimit potential biogeographic boundaries.
+Our phylogenetic analyses, based on four mitochondrial genes, reveal the existence of at least three evolutionary lineages within B. fasciatus, corresponding to Indo-Myanmar, Sundaic and eastern Asian lineages.
+We are convinced that there are at least three taxonomic entities within the nomen B. fasciatus and restrict the distribution of B. fasciatus sensu stricto to the Indo-Myanmar region.
 We also provide additional natural history data of the taxon from eastern India.
-Finally, we advocate further studies to establish the degree of

-21 and eastern Asian lineages.
-We are convinced that there are at least three taxonomic systematic status of this species complex especially the Sundaic and eastern Asian
+Finally, we advocate further studies to establish the degree of reproductive isolation among these diverging evolutionary lineages and to reassess the systematic status of this species complex especially the Sundaic and eastern Asian lineages.